What is the chronic stage of rheumatoid arthritis?

 Are there any safety issues to be alert to and how do you approach them?

-Yes, there are a wide range of safety issues you need to consider during the chronic stage of RA.
+Yes, there is a wide range of safety issues you need to consider during the chronic stage of RA.
 To approach these safety issues, you should:

 Safety issues to be alert to, including red flags: